Dicedead/LangtonAnt/README.md

 *Simulation for Langton's ant.*
-One of my first programming projects :)
+One of my first programming projects, may 2019 (messiest code in history? naaah) :)
+The PDF is a quick tutorial for Python 3.